ni5arga/pgpchan/README.md

 # pgpchan
-web-based pgp key generator to help you generate keys on the go
+web-based pgp key generator to help you generate keys on the go, uses openpgp underneath.